-Family Style Dining: With the exception of SAC and YC programs that serve buffet-style meals, CYS programs sit and dine "family style" with children/youth in FCC homes and centers.
+Family Style Dining: With the exception of SAC and MST programs that serve buffet-style meals, CYS programs sit and dine "family style" with children/youth in FCC homes and centers.
 Family style dining promotes expanded language and cognition skills, builds fine motor skills and models appropriate eating habits while fostering social interactions.
 Most importantly, family style dining promotes a feeling of unity and acceptance that is essential to emotional development.
 It is developmentally age appropriate for children/youth to participate in cleaning and setting tables, preparing meals, serving themselves (with staff assistance if needed) and assisting with clean-up after meals.

 Parent Participation Program: The Military Child Care Act requires the establishment of a parent participation program at each DoD installation.
 The program allows parents/guardians to earn points by participating in pre-approved activities on post, off post or in the comfort of the parent's home.
-Parent/guardians who wish to take advantage of this cost saving opportunity will receive a 10% monthly fee reduction on one child's monthly regularly scheduled childcare fee once 10 points are earned.
-(Full-day, part-day, Before/After School {κe-5th}, and Summer Camp weeks {κe-12th}).
+Parent/guardians who wish to take advantage of this cost saving opportunity will receive a 10% fee reduction on one child's monthly regularly scheduled childcare fee once 10 points are earned.
+(Full-day, part-day, Before/After School {KG-5th}, and Summer Camp weeks {KG-12th}).
 This discount is not applicable to hourly care fees.
-Monthly Volunteer Opportunities are posted and always check with your program/classroom/FCC provider for additional opportunities and the forms required for tracking hours/points.
-Here are a few ways Parent/Guardians can earn points towards fee reductions in childcare:
+Monthly Volunteer Opportunities are posted and always check with your program/classroom staff or FCC provider for additional opportunities and the required forms for tracking hours/points.
+Here are a few ways Parent/Guardians can earn Parent Participation Points:

 - Parent Education: Attend CYS classes offered based on PAB parent input, during the CYS Staff Orientation Training, and offered as a partnership with Army Community Service.
-Regularly scheduled orientation classes include some of the following (1) child growth and development (2) special needs awareness, (3) character counts, (4) baby sign language and (5) child guidance techniques.
-Classes will be offered at least quarterly. - Parent Advisory Board (PAB): The PAB is a parent/guardian forum that provides twoway feedback about CYS program operations.
+Regularly scheduled orientation classes include some of the following (1) child growth and development (2) special needs awareness, (3) character counts, and (4) child guidance techniques.
+Classes will be offered at least quarterly.
+ACS lists their monthly class schedule on the FWMR Website Community Calendar & ACS Facebook page.
+Many of the offered classes are Parent Education Topics. - Playgroups: Playgroups are a great way to get one on one Parent Education from subject matter experts.
+Attendance at any CYS or ACS/NPSP sponsored Playgroup will earn Points.
+Please view the Community Calendar on the Ft.
+Leavenworth Family and MWR website for dates, times, & locations. - Parent Advisory Board (PAB): The PAB is a parent/guardian forum that provides two-way feedback about CYS program operations.
 The PAB meets at least quarterly to discuss current issues and offer recommendations for all local CYS programs and service improvements.
 The PAB can help solve CYS related problems and issues as well as identify parent/community CYS needs.
-Parent/Guardians concerns are channeled through the program director or Parent President to the installation commander for review and disposition.

-- Parent Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis.
+Parent/Guardians concerns are channeled through the program director or Parent President to the installation commander for review and disposition. - Parent Conferences: Provide parents/guardians a formal means of communicating with those who provide direct care to their children on a regular basis.
 It offers a great opportunity for Parent/Guardians to learn up to date community news and program information while discussing their child's/youth's developmental progress. - Additional Information: Contact the Parent Central & Outreach Services office for additional information on the Parent Participation Program; a copy of the SOP can be requested at any CYS program.